 For these reasons, writing plays a central role within the College curriculum.
 Students must take a writing seminar to fulfill the College's Writing Requirement.
 It is recommended that students take this course during their first year of study.
 Students are also encouraged to continue development of their writing skills by participating in Penn's writing programs.

-Competence in a foreign language is essential for an educated person.
-Participation in the global community is predicated on the ability to understand and appreciate cultural difference, and nothing brings this more sharply into focus than the experience of learning a foreign language.
-The foreign language not only affords unique access to a different culture and its ways of life and thought; it also increases awareness of one's own language and culture.
+Competence in more than one language is important for participation in the global community.
+Language study encourages us to understand and appreciate cultural difference, and nothing brings this more sharply into focus than the experience of learning of another language.
+It not only affords unique access to a different culture and its ways of life and thought; language study also increases awareness of one's own language and culture.
 For this reason, College students are required to attain a certain degree of competency.

 In contemporary society, citizenship, work and personal decision-making all require sophisticated thinking about quantitative evidence.